-This section describes the Accent Colors feature and how is it used by the plugin.
+This section describes the Accent Colors feature, and how it’s used by the plugin.

-Accent Color refers to a color used to accentuate key parts of the UI, such as the active tab, focused input texts, checked boxes and so on.
-The Material Theme plugin enables this feature in the IDE and gives the ability to customize it to your heart’s content.
+Accent Color refers to a color used to emphasize key parts of the UI, such as the active tab, focused input texts, checked boxes, etc. The Material Theme plugin enables this feature in the IDE and gives the ability to customize it to your heart’s content.

 For more info about Accent Colors in the Material Design guidelines, follow this link: https://material.io/guidelines/style/color.html#color-color-system

-Here is a list of components where accent color is used:
+Here is a non-exhaustive list of components where accent color is used:

 - Active Tab Indicator